pure-data/externals-howto/README.rst

 ``helloworld_class`` is going to be a pointer to the new class.

-The structure ``t_helloworld`` (of the type ``_helloworld``) is the data space of the class.
+Structure ``t_helloworld`` (of type ``struct _helloworld``) is the data space of the class.

-An absolutely necessary element of the data space is a variable of the type ``t_object``, which is used to store internal object-properties like the graphical presentation of the object or data about inlets and outlets.
+An absolutely necessary element of the data space is a variable of type ``t_object``, which is used to store internal object properties like the graphical presentation of the object or data about inlets and outlets.

-``t_object`` has to be the first entry in the structure !
+``t_object`` must be the first entry in the structure!

-Because a simple “hello world”-application needs no variables, the structure is empty apart from the ``t_object``.
+Because a simple “hello world” application needs no variables, the structure is empty apart from the ``t_object``.

 method space
 ------------

-Apart from the data space, a class needs a set of manipulators (methods) to manipulate the data with.
+In addition to the data space, a class needs a set of manipulators (methods) to manipulate the data with.

 If a message is sent to an instance of our class, a method is called.
-These methods are the interfaces to the message system of Pd.
+These methods are the interfaces to Pd's message system.
-On principal they have no return argument and are therefore of the type ``void``.
+On principle, they have no return argument and are therefore of type ``void``.

 ::